-While the essentials of residential bathrooms have remained the same for decades, individual details tend to change over the years to reflect trends in fashion, technology and architecture, as well as current events.
+While the essentials of residential bathrooms have remained the same for decades, individual details tend to change over the years to reflect trends in fashion, technology, and architecture, as well as current events.

-For example, 2020 brought with it a public health crisis, sheltering in place, and a greater emphasis on hygiene in high-traffic areas like bathrooms.
+The last few years brought with it a public health crisis, sheltering in place, and a greater emphasis on hygiene in high-traffic areas like bathrooms.
 Fortunately, bathroom remodeling trends have evolved to prioritize features like antimicrobial fixtures, easy-to-clean surfaces, and smart technology without sacrificing style.

-Here are a few 2021 bathroom trends to consider for your upcoming remodel:
+Here are a few bathroom trends to consider for your upcoming remodel:

 Luxurious walk-in showers with a selection of faucets, including hand-held and overhead fixtures, are a popular feature for master bathrooms or guest bathrooms.
 Especially if you are designing your forever home, you may want to invest in a spacious, curbless walk-in shower that includes built-in seating.
 Frameless glass doors are also trending because they are easier to clean, and they help create a sleek, contemporary aesthetic.

 Humans have an innate connection to nature.
-For many people, it is grounding, calming and inspiring.
+For many people, it is grounding, calming, and inspiring.
 When you can’t get outdoors as much, the trick is to bring the outside into your home.
 That’s the concept behind the current biophilic design trend.
 The most obvious aspects of biophilic design are incorporating plants into your décor and inviting plenty of natural light into the space.
 However, biomimicry goes beyond that.
 For your bathroom remodel in Washington, D.C., you’ll want to consider incorporating earthy colors; raw, “living” metals; and natural woods that complement the surrounding environment.

 A suspended sink or floating vanity is an effective way to maximize space in a smaller bathroom or powder room.
-The good news is you have several color and finish options for a floating sink, from natural stone and wood to solid surfaces and metal.
+The good news is you have several colors and finish options for a floating sink, from natural stone and wood to solid surfaces and metal.
 With wall-mounted bathroom vanities, you can get more creative with your storage solutions while helping the space feel less cramped.
 Additionally, you’ll have an easier time cleaning your bathroom floor.

 Smart toilets and bidets used to seem like costly, even excessive, luxuries for a common household bathroom.
 However, according to the NKBA 2021 Design Trends Report, these fixtures have become increasingly popular for post-pandemic remodels.
 Smart toilets are considered more hygienic.
 Their unique features, such as touch-free flushing and self-closing lids, help mitigate the transmission of germs among household members and visitors.
 With smooth surfaces and clean lines, you also should have an easier time cleaning the outside of the fixture.